ChaceN89/Aviar/README.md

 - Enter the frontend folder
 - Run npm install
 - Return to the root folder
 - Add the .env file to the root directory
+    - .env file contains database information JWT secret, Port number and development type
 - Run npm run client to run just the frontend
 - Run npm run server to run just the backend
 - Run npm run dev to run the complete project

+The Project is also deployed at this link https://aviar.herokuapp.com/

 ## Room for Improvement